hemantT1999/react-project/README.md

-React Admin Dashboard
+React Admin Dashboard:
-This admin dashboard is developed using React.js for a dynamic and interactive user interface, combined with HTML and CSS for structure and styling.
+MY admin dashboard is developed using React.js for a dynamic and interactive user interface, combined with HTML and CSS for structure and styling.
 JavaScript is utilized for adding functionality and handling user interactions, while API integration enables real-time data updates and management.

 Key features include: